reactgraphqlacademy/fb-messenger/README.md

 You need to be comfortable writing JavaScript (ES6: Module system, class syntax, destructuring assignment).
 You need to have `node`and `npm`installed in your computer.

+## Branches

+You will need to head to the correct branch for the exercise.

+How? run:

+git pull --all

+git branch --all

+git checkout <branch_name>

 ## Getting started:

 `git clone git@github.com:leanjscom/fb-messenger.git && cd thinking-in-react && npm install && npm start`